 My Journey into Music:

 I observed my father carefully assembling and critically positioning all the equipment to extract the best performance.
-Then came the sound checks… this is what grabbed my attention - every new music venue presented unique acoustic challenges that required specific solutions for optimal audio quality.
+Then came the sound checks… This is what grabbed my attention - every new music venue presented unique acoustic challenges that required specific solutions for optimal audio quality.
 The complexities that audio brought ensured a never-ending source of challenges and innovative solutions.
-My curiosity was endless and all my spare time was spent on reading books and magazines on Sound, Audio Equipment and related DIY projects.
+My curiosity was endless and all my spare time was spent on reading books and magazines on sound, audio equipment and related DIY projects.
 I studied my fathers every move at the live music events and I absorbed all the information like a sponge.
 It wasn’t too long before I became as proficient as my father in setting up sound systems at venues for live music events.
 It felt rewarding to know that I contributed so much in making every live music event such an enjoyable musical experience for the audience.
 I knew then that I wanted a full-time career in Audio.

-After many years principally in a finance career (with audio still very much a big part of my life), I decided to start my own audio company.
+After many years of principally in a finance career (with audio still very much a big part of my life), I decided to start my own audio company.
 My focus was to put all my knowledge and expertise into building ultra-high performance audio products.
 So was born Angel Acoustics.
 I had ambitious ideas, but it made perfect sense for me to start with something simple to get the business going.
-In an era of downsizing, cost cutting and compromising, I took the exact opposite path - my goal was not to compromise; only have designs of the highest functionality, incorporating the very latest technology, premium materials and highest skilled expertise.
+In an era of downsizing, cost cutting and compromising, I took the exact opposite path - my goal was not to compromise and only have designs of the highest functionality, incorporating the very latest technology, premium materials and highly skilled expertise.

 Our mission was simple; design the most transparent, neutral and detailed interconnect cables available on the market today.